 Likewise how can we reconcile verses about predestination with others about free-will?
-And perhaps al Razi borrowed these questions from the books of Theological Discourse as Abd al Rahman Badawi noted.
-36
+And perhaps al-Razi borrowed these questions from the books of Theological Discourse as Abd al-Rahman Badawi noted. $^{36}$

-As for the view that these verses require "Esoteric Interpretation" (Ta'wil) in other words taking them to have a hidden meaning that is not the plain meaning of the words, that was of no interest to al Razi, he rejected it utterly and paid no regard to Ta'wil, not taking it seriously at all.
+As for the view that these verses require "Esoteric Interpretation" (Ta'wil) in other words taking them to have a hidden meaning that is not the plain meaning of the words, that was of no interest to al-Razi, he rejected it utterly and paid no regard to Ta'wil, not taking it seriously at all.
 Because Ta'wil in his opinion and the opinion of his like, was just interpolation and deceitful pretense - or in my own expression: "patching up" - the intent of which was to rescue the text, however one can, and give it an acceptable meaning.
-For al Razi and his like approached religions as it appeared plainly in its texts and not as is it is (claimed to be) wrapped up in hidden meanings.37
+For al-Razi and his like approached religions as it appeared plainly in its texts and not as is it is (claimed to be) wrapped up in hidden meanings.

-Al Razi criticised the Qur'an also on the basis of what it said that contradicted Christianity and Judaism.
-He said: "Indeed the Qur'an contradicts that which the Jews and Christians believe regarding the death of the Messiah - upon him be peace.
-Since the Jews and Christians say the Messiah was killed and crucified, but the Qur'an says he was not killed and not crucified and that God raised him up to himself."
-38 the contradictions between them declares their falsehood in total as long as they claim that they come from the same divine source.
+Al-Razi criticised the Qur'ān also on the basis of what it said that contradicted Christianity and Judaism.
+He said: "Indeed the Qur'ān contradicts that which the Jews and Christians believe regarding the death of the Messiah - upon him be peace.
+Since the Jews and Christians say the Messiah was killed and crucified, but the Qur'ān says he was not killed and not crucified and that God raised him up to himself."

-Thus does al Razi use religions and divine books to undermine each other to arrive at the result that they are all false!
-Because
+Thus does al-Razi use religions and divine books to undermine each other to arrive at the result that they are all false!
+Because the contradictions between them declares their falsehood in total as long as they claim that they come from the same divine source.

-37Quote from the previous reference p.
+&lt;sup>37Quote from the previous reference p.
 214-215.

-After this attack on all religions Al Razi comments also, saying "Indeed, by God, we are amazed at what you say that the Qur'an is a miracle when it is full of contradictions.
-It is the narration of ancient myths, it has no benefit nor is it proof of anything."39
+After this attack on all religions al-Razi comments also, saying "Indeed, by God, we are amazed at what you say that the Qur'ān is a miracle when it is full of contradictions.
+It is the narration of ancient myths, it has no benefit nor is it proof of anything."

-And this is a view that is completely sound, for in the Qur'an are conundrums and riddles - ambiguities and mysteries, that the greatest scholars of Tafseer until today, haven't been able to arrive at any conclusive conclusions on.
+And this is a view that is completely sound, for in the Qur'ān are conundrums and riddles - ambiguities and mysteries, that the greatest scholars of Tafseer until today, haven't been able to arrive at any conclusive conclusions on.
 Despite all the ink they have spilled, and the efforts they spent in meaningless summations, tedious disputations, and nonsensical prattle with the sole obsession of rescuing a text that cannot be rescued except through sophistry, interpolation, prevarication, nonsense and legends.
-40

-Just as the Qur'an challenged Mankind and Jinn to bring the like of it, likewise al Razi challenged the Arab Scholars of eloquence to bring the like of that which is in the book of "Elements" (by Euclid) or Almagest (by Ptolemy) and others.
-Al Razi says:
+Just as the Qur'ān challenged Mankind and Jinn to bring the like of it, likewise al-Razi challenged the Arab Scholars of eloquence to bring the like of that which is in the book of "Elements" (by Euclid) or Almagest (by Ptolemy) and others.
+Al-Razi says: "Indeed we demand from you the like of that which you claim we are not able to do," 41 and with this he threw the burden of proof back to the adversary.
+In other words with this challenge

-39Quote from the previous reference p.
+$^{39}\mbox{Quote}$ from the previous reference p.
 216 and 218 in two different versions.